-This optimized guide, based on 2025 trends and 2026 predictions, provides updated rank estimates, expanded college lists, state-wise insights, and counseling tips.
-We’ve filled gaps like accurate rank predictors, more BDS options, fee structures, and alternatives to make this article more valuable and actionable for 2026 aspirants.
+This optimised guide, based on 2025 trends and 2026 predictions, provides updated rank estimates, expanded college lists, state-wise insights, and counselling tips.
+The details covered, like accurate rank predictors, more BDS options, fee structures, and alternatives, make this article more valuable and actionable for 2026 aspirants.

 Understanding NEET 2026 Scores, Ranks & Cutoffs

-NEET scores correlate with All India Ranks (AIR), influencing seat allotments via All India Quota (AIQ) and state counseling.
+NEET scores correlate with All India Ranks (AIR), influencing seat allotments via All India Quota (AIQ) and state counselling.

 Expected Marks vs Rank for NEET 2026